 But if you wanted an artist forced to make brutal decisions of life or death, and a military leader who joined disparate tribes under one rule, well you really only had Clarke and Lexa.
 Vampires?
 Carmilla or Adventure Time.
 And once those shows ended, or the characters died, there were no replacements.

-The reason Lexa mattered is that nothing can replace her, and she happened at the right time.
-She happened when we were watching queer women die in record number.
+Nothing can replace Lexa and, beyond that, she happened at the right time.
+Lexa’s death happened when we were watching queer women die in record number.
 She happened when we’d learned to organize and connect with each other.
 She happened when we had Twitter and Tumblr and Facebook.

 One of the reasons ClexaCon has “Lexa’s Legacy” as their opening panel is that her death was representative of the ongoing impact of a ‘meaningless death’ and was a perfect illustration of how it persists.
 After Lexa died, the numbers increased and continued to be abysmal.
 It was only in 2018 that we dropped back to what I’d consider mathematically expected levels.